lehigh-university-libraries/purchase-request-lost-items-client/README.md

 # Purchase Request Lost Items Client

-The Lost Items client helps a library determine whether to replace lost or missing items.
+The Lost Items client helps a library determine whether to replace lost, missing and damaged items.
 The client:

-* Monitors the FOLIO LSP for items newly marked lost.
+* Monitors the FOLIO LSP for items newly [marked as lost, missing or damaged](#identifying-lost-missing-or-damaged-items).
 * Submits purchase requests for newly identified items to the [Purchase Request Workflow Proxy Server](https://github.com/lehigh-university-libraries/purchase-request-workflow-proxy-server) for consideration by librarian selectors.
     * The Workflow Proxy Server centralizes purchase requests from different sources, enriches them with information to help selector decision-making, and routes them to external systems for post-decision processing.
 * Updates the FOLIO inventory records once a decision is made.